flowroute/flowroute-numbers-php/README.md

 |------------|----------|-------------------------------------------------------|
 |No error code.  |HTTP Response Not OK|This can be caused when a route does not exist, a route name has been misspelled, or an incorrect phone number was passed in the PHP file.|

-###InboundRoutesController<a name=inboundco></a>
+###InboundRoutesController<a name=inboundco></a>(.\flowroute-numbers-php\src\Controllers)

-The InboundRoutesController supports the methods required to view all of your existing inbound routes and to create new inbound routes.
-Methods must be added to a PHP file and that file run from a command line.
-For example, you can create a **routes.php** file that must contain the following information:
+The InboundRoutesController contains the methods required to view all of your existing inbound routes and to create new inbound routes.
+The following shows a sample file named **routes.php** file, which invokes the Controller's methods:

 	<?php